 “Let us disband quickly!”
 Five Eagles was the first to back away.

-Suddenly, to his dismay, the band bolted for the meadow nearby instead of moving from the scene slowly and cautiously as they should.
-At that very moment the watchman witnessed a terrible scene, in which the wolves attacked the western edge of the herd, as he feared, only to drive them upon the hunters as they ran east.
+Suddenly, to Cloud Mover's dismay, the band bolted for the meadow nearby instead of moving from the scene slowly and cautiously as they should.
+At that very moment, the watchman witnessed a terrible scene, in which the wolves attacked the western edge of the herd, as he feared, only to drive them upon the hunters as they ran east.

 “Your crazy old father has spooked the herd!”
 Five Eagles cried, as he fell near the onrush of hooves.